July 25 to August 13, 2017: New Jersey to Beaufort NC

 There is a historic fort at Oswego that we did not explore on this visit, but there is also a marine museum, where we saw one of the tugs that was built for Operation Overlord in WWII.
 It was used to tow barges of ammunition and supplies in convoys across the English Channel to the Normandy beaches in 1944.
 After the war, she continued to work as a harbour tug for more than 40 years.
 We also went for a harbour ride on a solar powered wooden boat.
 This was an interesting experience, the boat was quite dreadful, all plywood, and extremely basic.
 The captain and his wife are very enthusiastic about their various projects, this one being their second solar powered boat, and a third is currently being built in a shed at Kingston (NY) harbor.
 We had seen the project when we stayed at the museum on our outbound journey.
 Dick was fascinated by the technology, whereas I was amazed at the complete lack of any safety briefing or life jackets on board when they are taking out members of the public.
 The liability issues are staggering.
 However, it is certainly a good cause.
 The boats are built by middle school students, closely supervised of course.
 It is often the first time any of these young people have ever picked up a hammer and nails.

 Our original plans were to explore the Thousand Islands as far as Cornwall, and then work our way west towards Hamilton, eventually circumnavigating Lake Ontario before heading south towards home.
-Alas, the many weather delays changed these plans, but we were still expecting to cross Lake Ontario to Kingston and have time to visit Trenton, and friends and family further west.
+Alas, the many weather delays changed these plans, but we were still expecting to cross Lake Ontario to Kingston and have time to visit Trenton, as well as friends and family further west.
 For once the weather was in our favour, and at 8am Dick turned on the chartplotter to plan the route to Kingston.
 At one mile outside Oswego Harbor, all the chart detail stopped.
 It wasn’t quite “Here Be Dragons” but close!
 When we bought the boat, everything had been equipped to such a high spec that it never occurred to Dick that the previous owner would not have bought the complete North America charts.
 With no paper charts for Canada either, we were not going to proceed, so Dick got busy and placed the order for the updated and complete charts, paying extra for “overnight” delivery.
 Nothing on the Navionics website suggested that they only process orders Mon-Fri (and this was a Saturday).
 Dick waited in vain on Sunday for the new charts.
 Then we gave it some more thought and realized that even if we did get another weather window we would risk getting stopped more times while travelling around Lake Ontario, and with a deadline for being back in Hilton Head we decided that Oswego would be our turnaround this year.
-Dick rented a car and visited his Mum while I stayed to keep an eye on the boat and Mr Tucker.
+Dick rented a car and visited his Mum while I stayed to keep an eye on Nine Lives and Mr Tucker.

 The evening before, we had one of the best get-togethers of the trip.
 We had enjoyed docktails with a group of Loopers earlier on the Erie Canal.
 The rest of that group got stuck in Ilion, two locks south of where we were in Utica, but once the canal reopened we all met again in Oswego.
 We gathered at a local restaurant and enjoyed a very pleasant evening of chat and consultation.
-One of the group is solo on a sailboat, he is Australian and has been planning to do the loop for nearly 15 years.
+One of the group is solo on a sailboat.
+He is Australian and has been planning to do the loop for nearly 15 years.
 He had spent time in Long Island Sound, and is now making his way around the loop with the rest of the pack.
 It was a great evening.
 The next morning, I stood on the stern of our docked boat and waved goodbye to all our new friends as they headed out across Lake Ontario and onwards.

 Dick enjoyed visiting his Mom, and made a detour on the way back to shop at Wegmans, once our favourite supermarket when we lived in NY State.
 Then we waited some more for the not-even-close to overnight delivery of those pesky charts.
 They finally arrived at noon on Wednesday, and we decided we were quite tired of Oswego and ready to move on immediately!

 On our return journey we are planning a combination of repeat visits to places we enjoyed, and new stops just to make things different.
 One new stop was Amsterdam on the Erie Canal.
 Another once wealthy town, but they have made major efforts to make it an attractive destination for boaters.
 There is a beautiful park on the river, with a bandshell and concerts weekly through the summer.
 You can tie up on the wall right in the park.
 Downtown has nicely restored buildings, but there is the usual sad problem that they are unable to attract a good mix of shopping and residential, so many of the shops are empty and those few that are open are a strange mix of tattoo parlours and wedding shops.
-East of Amsterdam we stayed overnight at the Schenectady Yacht Club, probably the prettiest location on the Erie Canal as the canal/river cuts through a gorge.
-After locking down through the final 6 lock flight we stopped again at Waterford.
-This is another village that has made efforts to attract boaters to the waterfront and the historic downtown.
-By this time, I was quite glad to get out of the Erie Canal and back into the Hudson River, with only one last lock to transit.

 As we approached the lock above Albany, we watched replicas of the Nina and the Pinta travelling upstream on their way to Oswego and parts west.
 They looked quite strange with all their masts and rigging stepped and piled up on the decks.
 The authenticity stops at propulsion… they both have efficient modern motors to supplement their sails.